Forecasting constraints on the baryon mass fraction in the IGM from fast radio bursts and type Ia supernovae: Simulations

 \item {\it{Uniform:}} The uniform distribution assumes that the FRBs distribution is constant and its density function is given by

 \end{itemize} For completeness, we also consider an additional distribution, where the FRBs redshifts are picked at equidistant points (ED) between $z_{min}$ and $z_{max}$.

 In Figure \ref{fig:PDF} we present the three redshift distribution models for FRBs.
-As we are interested in comparing our results with the observational data, we will simulate the data points in the same range of FRBs redshifts presented in Table (\ref{tab:FRB}), {{$0.022 \leq z \leq 0.66$}}.
+Since for $z > 1.5$, the GP reconstruction of the Pantheon data overestimates the uncertainty values (given the small number of points in such interval), we will simulate data points in the {{$0.022 \leq z \leq 1.5$}} interval.

-The steps of our simulations are the following: \begin{enumerate} \item We generate random points using the redshift distribution models described above in the redshift range $[0.022, 0.66]$.
+The steps of our simulations are the following: \begin{enumerate} \item We generate random points using the redshift distribution models described above in the redshift range \textbf{$[0.022, 1.5]$}.
 We consider samples with N = 15, 30, 100 and 500 points.

 \item We calculate the fiducial $DM_{ext}$ ($DM_{ext}^{fid}$) using Eq. (\ref{DMext_th}), where $DM_{IGM}$ is given by Eq. (\ref{IGM}).
 We adopt the mean values of baryon fraction and host contribution as reported in \cite{Lemos2023} for the constant case, i.e., $f_{IGM,0} = 0.764$ and $DM_{host,0} = 158.1$ pc/cm$^{3}$.
 In our simulations, we also adopt the values of $H_{0} = 74.03 \pm 1.4$ kms$^{-1}$Mpc$^{-1}$ \cite{Riess2019}, $\Omega_{m} = 0.3153 $ \cite{Planck} and $\Omega_{b}h^{2} = 0.02235 \pm 0.00037$ \cite{Cooke2018}.